farjasju/MusicGenrePrediction/README.md

     cross_validation(classifier, X, y, random_state=42)
 ```

-This cross validation routine allows to compare the performance of the models, tuned with default or simple parameters, and thus determine which one is the
+This cross validation routine allows to compare the performance of the models, tuned with default or simple parameters, and thus determine which one is the "apparently best" model.
+The accuracy score for one specific classifier is calculated using the mean value of the scores obtained for each fold.

+We also tried to concatenate all labels predicted by the cross validation and then compare them with the original labels from the dataset, to get an accuracy score based on all the 1,000 entries instead of 100 entries on each fold, but surprisingly, this didn't give us better results -- the scores remained the same.

-This comparison gave a quick idea on the most adapted models for our problem.
+This overall comparison gave us a quick idea on the most adapted models for our problem.

-The next step is to choose the "apparently best" of them, and tune their parameters to reach better performance.
+The next step was to choose the "apparently best models", and tune their parameters to reach better performance.

-### Adjust of parameters
+### Parameter tuning

-Once the "apparently best" model has been chosen, one would like to find the set of parameters that optimize the performance of the model for the problem we're dealing with.
-These parameters are in fact called *hyper-parameters*, in opposition to the parameters of the cost-function that are optimized during the learning process
+Once the "apparently best" models have been chosen, one would like to find the set of parameters that can optimize their performance for the problem we're dealing with.
+These parameters are in fact called *hyper-parameters*, in opposition to the parameters of the cost-function that are optimized during the learning process.
+More on the parameter tuning for each model will be described in the Results section.

 ## Results